danielvillahermosadominguez/shopping_list_vue/logbook.md

   - ViewModel pattern.
   - Login

-BUGS:
+BUGS/PROBLEMS:
+- Strange configuration of the test in tsconfig.
+Something is wrong.
+Why we need to include  "tests/component/ShoppingList.vue" ?
+If i remove it tests are not working.
+Review it.
+In addition, I cannot, create other test in the same folder.
+It must be a problem of configuration.
 - CI = The first time I execute acceptance tests they fail.
     - We have several flaky tests.
-We should review them
+We should review them (too much flaky tests)
 - UI = the HTML elements change their size.
 To improve for better experience
 - UI = About page is not working